nehalcanadaedu-maker/Threat-hunt/README.md

 ---

-# 2. Exfiltration Destination – MEGA
+# Q02 - Exfil Destination

-## Investigation Task

-The objective was to determine:
-- where the stolen data was uploaded,
-- what cloud provider received the files,
-- and whether cloud-based exfiltration was used.

-## What I Looked For

-- Archive upload commands
-- Cloud synchronization activity
-- rclone destination parameters
-- External storage providers
-- Upload-related command lines
+**Category:** impact-assessment exfiltration

+The stolen data was uploaded to a cloud storage service.
+The exfiltration tool's command line contains both the service name and authentication details.
+What cloud provider received the data?

+**Format:** Provider name

 ## Query Used